davelsio/template-three-vanilla/README.md

 Just create geometries, materials, and meshes normally then add them to the scene.
 If you want, there is a [WebGLView](src/helpers/three/WebGLView.ts) class that can be extended to create a base view with some helpful methods.
 See an example in the [Experience](src/scene/Experience.ts) file.

-This class extends the Three.js `Group` interface and knows how to add and remove itself from the experience.
+This class extends the Three.js `Group` interface and knows how to mount the experience and add/remove itself from the scene.
 It also takes care of loading flags and updating the state.

 ### Styles